 “If I’d known you were going to be weird, I’d have gone to the party with Jimmy Howe.”
-Emma curled her lips into a half smile.
-She flicked her head to the side so her hair was no longer in front of her eyes.
+Emma curled her lips into a half-smile.
+She flicked her head to the side, getting her hair out of her eyes.
 “You’re a nice guy, Ben, but you’re a little off.”
-Emma studied the window.
-She cupped her hands into the shape of binoculars, put her forehead to them and pressed her hands against the glass.
+She studied the window and cupped her hands into the shape of binoculars, put her forehead to them, and pressed her hands against the glass.
 “I don’t see anything.”

 “You mean Jimmy Howe from Engineering?”
 Ben shoved his hands in his pockets.
 “He doesn’t even like parties.
 He’s not interested in that kind of thing.
-Besides, he dresses oddly.
-Pants too high, four pens in his shirt pocket. ” Ben paused before continuing.
+Besides, he dresses weird.
+Pants too high, four pens in his shirt pocket.”
+Ben paused before continuing.
 “What else did you say?”

-“In twenty seconds,” Ben said.
-Ben squeezed her hand gently and to his surprise, Emma squeezed back.
+“Twenty seconds,” Ben said.
+He squeezed her hand gently and to his surprise, Emma squeezed back.

 “I haven’t believed in Santa since I was six.”

 “This isn’t like Santa.”
 Ben lifted his other hand and glanced at his watch.
-He returned his gaze to the window and focused his eyes on the sky.
-Emma tracked Ben’s eyes, looking where he did.
-A far away fluttering caught her attention.
+He returned his gaze to the window and focused on the sky.
+Emma tracked his eyes, looking where he did.
+A faraway fluttering caught her attention.
 White wings mostly, though some were blue, green, and yellow.
 They carried themselves quickly but silently.
 They were flying up and north, forming a giant V against the night sky.
 But birds don’t fly at night…

 As if reading Emma’s mind, Ben said, “Those aren’t birds.”